 By Tami Luhby, CNN

-(CNN) -- Starting Saturday, many Americans can get home Covid-19 tests at no cost through their private insurance.
+(CNN) -- Many Americans can now get home Covid-19 tests at no cost through their private insurance.
 They can obtain the tests from pharmacies, retailers and online vendors.

 The program is part of the Biden administration's effort to increase access to testing around the US.
-It will also distribute free home tests, which will be available to order starting next Wednesday.
+People can also receive four free home tests per residential address through the federal website, covidtests.gov.

 Have you tried to get a free home test at your retailer?
 Have you called your insurer to ask about reimbursement?
-Tell us about it at email@example.com
+Tell us about it here.

 Here's what you need to know about getting free home tests from retailers: